AnthonyChuah/tetris/readme.md

 Every timestep takes 50 milliseconds, and every tick is forced to happen after 8 timesteps.
 These parameters may be changed easily in the source code.

 The game ends when the new piece does not have the space to be put into play.

+## Issues

+CircularBuffer should be made thread-safe: initially I had planned on not having a separate controller thread, but I changed my mind.